-Two other men in the Peshawar area - a Hindu and a Sikh - were killed in separate incidents on 30 and 31 March, respectively, that are believed to be part of an Islamist attack religious minorities.
+Two other men in the Peshawar area - a Hindu and a Sikh - were killed in separate incidents on 30 and 31 March, respectively, that are believed to be part of an Islamist attack on religious minorities.

-Santal Christian Dijen, who was shot in the face and left blind in one eye, tells of his continuing faith in Christ in one of the latest Barnabas+ films tories are powerful.
+continuing faith in Christ in one of the latest Barnabas+ films tories are powerful.
 When Jesus was here on earth He told stories and parables.
 Paul told stories through his letters.
 This is exactly what we are trying to do at Barnabas+."